What is a Fish-Mint Leaf or Chameleon Plant?

 There is accumulating evidence of multiple pharmaceutical effects of Houttuynia cordata, such as anti-cancer, anaphylactic inhibitory, antimutagenic, anti-inflammatory, anti-allergic, antioxidative, anti-viral, anti-bacterial, anti-obesity, and anti-diabetic activities.
 Anti-viral properties of this herb have become acclaimed while treating against the SARS virus.

-Its origin is traced to East Asia.
+The origin of this wonder herb origin is traced to East Asia.
 Now, this plant is found in vast areas of India, Nepal, Thailand, China, and Korea.
 It is also grown as ornamental in Europe and the USA.
 Often called as Fish mint or Fish wort plant due to its strong raw fishy smell.

 The Japanese dokudani cha or Chameleon plant tea is a popular beverage known to be very effective in chronic earaches.
 In Vietnam, the leaves are used as a leafy vegetable and also for garnishing.